 Chinese Immigrants to Canada

-Chinese immigrants: The second largest foreign-born group in Canada
+In 2016, Chinese immigrants were he second largest foreign-born group in Canada.

 Chinese immigrants in Canada